rohiitb/Autoencoder_CNN_Cifar/README.md

 # Autoencoder_CNN_Cifar

-Trained an autoencoder neural network to denoise images, Trained a CNN to predict objects on CIFAR dataset
+This project was done as a part of the course CIS520 : Machine Learning.
+In this project, we have implemented two neural networks.
+We have implemented an Autoencoder network to denoise the images and regenerate them without the noise.
+We have also trained a CNN on the CIFAR dataset to predict classes of the input objects.